Please select the country or location you would like to see content from.

 Are there any risks or long-term effects?

-IUD insertion can be an uncomfortable procedure, and painkillers can help.
+Intrauterine device (IUD) insertion can be an uncomfortable procedure, and painkillers can help.
 If you choose to keep it in, it can change the nature of your periods, becoming heavier or more painful for some women.

-Pills can sometimes cause stomach pains, feeling sick or vomiting, and a headache, but no really serious side effects.
+Pills can sometimes cause stomach pains, feeling sick or vomiting, and a headache, but no serious side effects.

 Your periods will likely be disrupted for the following months – either earlier, later, lighter, heavier, or more painful.
 This may take up to 3 months to settle down.